 Since the age of the Industrial Revolution, the manufacturing process has undergone many dramatic changes.
 Introduction of computer-aided manufacturing is one of those most dramatic changes.
 Eventually, the manufacturers became capable enough where there are no designs too tough for any capable machinist shop to handle.
 The technology that evolved from the numerically controlled machines of the 1950’s, that were directed by a set of coded instructions contained in a punched paper tape.
 Today that technology can control virtually any sort of manufacturing process.

 What is the difference between CAM and CAD?

 Before we can talk further about CAM, we should talk about CAD.

-Computer-Aided Manufacturing is commonly linked to Computer-Aided Design (CAD) systems.
+Computer-aided manufacturing is commonly linked to computer-aided design (CAD) systems.
 CAD focuses on the design of a product or a part.
-How is it supposed to look, how it should function?
+How is it supposed to look, how should it function?
 CAM focuses on how to make it.
-So, therefore, CAD without CAM is like pushing that wall, no work achieved.
 Every engineering process commences in the world of CAD.
-Engineers can make either a 2D or 3D drawing, whether that’s as complex as the electronics in a circuit board, or as lame as the design of the bathroom faucet.
+Engineers can make either a 2D or 3D drawing.
 Hence, CAD design is called a model and contains a set of physical properties that will be used by a CAM system.